Spain's El Pais journalists strike over job cuts

-MADRID (Reuters) - Staff at El Pais, one of Spain’s most popular newspapers, went on strike on Tuesday over management plans to slash the workforce in a bid to prevent the publication becoming a casualty of the country’s economic crisis.
+MADRID, Nov 6 (Reuters) - Staff at one of Spain’s most-read newspapers, El Pais, started a three-day strike on Tuesday in protest over a management plan to cut a third of the workforce to keep the title afloat as advertising income plummets in a deep recession.

-Workers posted pictures of an empty newsroom on the web and said on Twitter that 95 percent of the newsroom staff were observing the strike, due to last three days.

-A company spokeswoman said 79 percent of total staff had backed the strike.
+The empty newsroom means a print edition of the daily paper is under threat for the rest of the week.

+Workers had called off a previously planned strike as they negotiated with Spanish media group owner Prisa, but discussions reached an impasse.

 “The strike has been a success, the newsroom is practically empty.
 There are only some subdirectors and managers there,” a representative of the workers’ committee said.

-Over the years, many well-known Spanish and Latin American novelists have contributed to the newspaper.
-Mario Vargas Llosa, the Peruvian author who won the 2010 Nobel Prize for Literature, was among a group of writers who wrote to the newspaper to express concern about lay-offs.

-Workers had called off a previously planned strike as they negotiated with Spanish media group owner Prisa but discussions reached an impasse.

-Management has offered to scale back planned dismissals to 139 out of the paper’s 460 posts and cut salaries for remaining staff by 13 percent.
-Staff rejected this new proposal.
+Management said on Monday they would scale back planned dismissals to 139 out of the paper’s 460 posts and cut salaries for remaining staff by 13 percent.
+Staff rejected this new proposal and 93 percent voted in favour of a strike.

 The management plan also includes early retirement for some workers.
 Staff took a pay cut of around 20 percent in 2011, the workers’ representative said.